oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/address_only_structured_one_open/sd_jwt_payload.json}}

-There would be no Disclosure for `country` in this case.
+In this case there would be no Disclosure for `country` since it is provided in the clear.

 ### Example: SD-JWT with Recursive Disclosures